 A New Name and a New Billet

-During Read’s time in gaol Edith moved on, not just in name but in her affections also.
+During Read’s time in gaol, Edith moved on, not just in name but also in her affections.
 The Magistrate’s sentence had served his intended purpose in breaking up the relationship between the couple.

 Even though they had not lived together since January 1909, they still saw each other about once a week.
-After Read’s release from gaol mid way through 1909, their regular meetings had been for the purpose of visiting their young son in Papanui.
+After Read’s release from gaol mid-way through 1909, their regular meetings had been to visit their young son in Papanui.
 When Read had parted with her, ‘it was on the understanding that they find billets and earn enough to start housekeeping again’.
-Read said he had offered marriage to Alice but she considered he had not sufficient means.
+Read said he had offered marriage to Alice.
+However, she considered he had not sufficient means.

 “What!” exclaims Warwick.
 “It’s true,” answers Read.
 “You’re not the only one that’s mixed up in this.
 You’d better be careful or else you’ll be in the mix.”

 Warwick wants none of it.
 He tells Read he will have nothing more to do with Alice, who has retired to the boarding house whilst the conversation is taking place.
 The men exchange “goodnights” and part company.